 Commercial energy assessment legislation in Scotland has changed with effect from the start of September 2016 with the introduction of measures set out in the Climate Change (Scotland) Act 2009.
-The changes have serious implications for owners of commercial buildings, tenants and their agents alike as the Scottish Government seeks to force implementation of improvement measures to the energy performance of existing commercial buildings.
-The responsible parties will be forced to address building energy issues within a fixed timescale and fines are set to be imposed on those that fail to comply.
+The changes have serious implications for owners of commercial buildings, their tenants and agents alike as the Scottish Government seeks to enforce implementation of improvement measures to the energy performance of existing commercial buildings.
+The responsible parties will be compelled to address building energy issues within a fixed timescale and fines are set to be imposed on those who fail to comply.

-In its initial phase the legislation demands where qualifying commercial buildings exceed 1,000 m2 GIA that a Section 63 Action Plan be obtained.
-These new documents will be in addition to the existing requirement for an Energy Performance Certificate or EPC.
-They will also require preparation and lodgement on the public register prior to commencement of any marketing for sale or lease.
+In its initial phase the legislation demands that, where qualifying commercial buildings exceed 1,000 m2 GIA, a Section 63 Action Plan be obtained.
+This new document will be in addition to the existing requirement for an Energy Performance Certificate or EPC.
+It will also require preparation and lodgement on the public register prior to the commencement of any marketing for sale or lease.

 Section 63 Action Plans are documents that are developed by further review of the output data from EPC software by commercial energy assessors that have completed additional training and accreditation.
 DHKK assessors are fully qualified and accredited to provide this service.
 The Action Plan will contain a list of improvement measures whose implementation will set the reduction targets for the building’s emissions and energy consumption.